There are various sources that can provide finance and loans to existing and established businesses.

 - email: Paul Lynam, Fund Manager - firstname.lastname@example.org

 Offer a range of funding opportunities for businesses with finance between £500 and £250,000 for start-up and existing businesses looking to grow.
 These funds are all designed to ‘plug gaps’ in High-Street lending and are backed by the Government to help businesses and individuals who might not otherwise be able to access business finance.
 First Enterprise also provide loans from the Midlands Engine Investment Fund Small Business Loans fund.
 They are also a delivery partner for Big Society Capital’s Community Investment Enterprise Facility fund which is aimed at providing finance to those businesses in communities which need it most.

 - email: Victoria Dixon, Administrator email@example.com

 - telephone: 0345 602 7355

 Established in 2011 to transform the business finance market.
-With a panel of 120+ lender partners, they have helped more than 10,000 businesses get the finance they need, quickly and easily.
+With a panel of over 120 lender partners, they have helped more than 10,000 businesses get the finance they need, quickly and easily.
 Funding Options is also one of the winners in Nesta’s Open Up Challenge for Open Banking and has been designated by HM Treasury for the bank referral scheme, to help UK SMEs find alternative finance when they're unsuccessful with the major banks.

-Website: Funding Options
+- website: Funding Options